MINI John Cooper Works hatchback review

 The JCW builds on the MINI brand’s famous 'go-kart' handling with stiffer and lower suspension than other models and a more powerful version of the 2.0-litre turbocharged petrol engine of the Cooper S.

 Its dimensions are the same as the rest of the range, so rear passenger space is still cramped and the boot size is pretty poor.
 However, the JCW does come with unique styling additions, including a chunky bodykit, smart alloy wheels and flashes of red, including an optional red roof.
 A Harman Kardon stereo can be included, too.

 Smaller than a Volkswagen Golf GTI, the JCW has few direct rivals, especially given you can order it as a convertible.
 The closest car to the hatchback is the Abarth 595 Competizione – a hot version of the chic Fiat 500 city car - although the Toyota GR Yaris is similarly focused but costs a lot more.
-The JCW starts at just over £27,500 – around £4,000 more expensive than the Abarth, and £3,000 more than the cheapest version of one of our favourite hot hatches, the Ford Fiesta ST.
+The JCW is noticeably more expensive than the Abarth, and dearer than our favourite small hot hatches, the Ford Fiesta ST and Hyundai i20 N.

-In fact, the price is probably the most contentious issue: the JCW is definitely an entertaining car, but the Cooper S costs around £5,000 less and is almost as fun to drive.
+In fact, the price is probably the most contentious issue: the JCW is definitely an entertaining car, but the Cooper S costs much less and is almost as fun to drive.
 More comfortable too, as the JCW never settles down even on super-smooth surfaces.
 However, the JCW will be a rare sight on the road and that gives you serious bragging rights - even if lower-powered cars in Sport spec are now fitted with JCW badges from the factory.

 MPG, running costs & CO2